Blake Oliver, once the CEO and Co-Founder of Cloudsourced Accounting, reveals how to get acquired in under 36 months based on his story.

 Blake actually wanted to be a professional cellist, and instead went on to sell his accounting firm.
 This is an interesting story you won’t want to miss.

-On this episode of the Growing Your Firm Podcast, David Cristello and Blake Oliver discuss:
+On this episode of the Growing Your Firm Podcast by Jetpack Workflow Software, David Cristello and Blake Oliver discuss:

 - How Blake landed his first few clients which helps show you how to get acquired